 We assist applicants for tourist, business, student, work, fiancée, and immigrant visas.
 Our services are geared towards

-- Overcoming Visa Denials — We are able to help those who have been erroneously rejected on the following grounds:
+- Overcoming Nonimmigrant and Immigrant Visa Denials and Revocations — We are able to help those who have been erroneously rejected or had their visas revoked on the following grounds:

 - Failure to show entitlement to nonimmigrant status (lack of foreign residence; inability to show visit of limited duration; do not meet criteria for issuance of the visa) — 214(b);